Go server admin behaviour?

 While this is interesting, there are some major risks.

-- several similar servers compete for users; good servers experience difficulties because of losing users to those new servers.
+- several similar servers compete for users; users are scattered over various "server islands"; good servers experience difficulties because of losing users to those new servers.

 - developer effort is duplicated

 - owners have no backup plans; as a result, when the site disappears, all efforts and information stored by users go down.